Lambtsa/TradeGard-server/README.md

 # Three Musketeers Trading App Back end Repo
-Welome to the Three Musketeers' trading app.
+Welcome to the Three Musketeers' trading app.
 This is the application we built as a graduation project for the </SALT> Applied School of Technology.
 Our strong beliefs in responsible consumption and minimalism led us to create and application that would allow users to swap items by matching users that mutually liked each others items.

 This is the backend API that exposes our data for our front end application.